nicholasdille/container-slides/120_kubernetes/rbac/slides.md

 ClusterRole and ClusterRoleBinding are cluster-wide

-RoleBindings can reference a ClusteRole which is applied to a namespace
+RoleBindings can reference a ClusterRole which is applied to a namespace

 ---